frederic-perez/AmE-dictionary/data/idioms.md

 __early bird__ _No early birds allowed because it just wouldn’t be fair to the other shoppers who waited until the opening time._ _If you have advertised “No Early birds” then do not allow any early birds to even browse through your sale before the open time._
 __early days__ The beginning period or phase of some entity, trend, or phenomenon.
 __easier said than done__ Said of a task that is easier to talk about than to do.
+__easier than falling off a log__ Extremely easy; very intuitive; requiring little or no skill or effort. _Boy, that test was easier than falling off a log!_
 __easy street, on__ A secure and comfortable financial situation. _Grandpa will be on easy street once his pension checks start rolling in._
 __elbow grease__ :four: Hard physical effort. _I tend to rely on elbow grease and hotel room sinks._
 __elephant in the room__ :two: An obvious problem that people do not want to talk about.